 - Because the stickers come as rolled sheets, I should have flattened them out with some heavy books first before using them.
 One or two tiles that were curled on the edges, tend to curl when they are stuck on the floor.
 I may have to replace two tiles sometime coz the ends are curling continuously.

-While I tried these tiles on the floor, Himadri has used similar tiles in her kitchen backsplash.
-Its been a few months now and she tells me its holding up quite well.
-Click HERE to have a look at her instagram profile.
+While I tried these tiles on the floor, Himadri used similar tiles in her kitchen backsplash.
+It’s been a few months now and she tells me it’s holding up quite well.
+Click HERE to have a look at her Instagram profile.